brick/geo/README.md

 - `SQLite3Engine`: communicates with a [SQLite3](http://php.net/manual/en/book.sqlite3.php) database with the [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) extension.
 - `GEOSEngine`: uses the [GEOS](https://github.com/libgeos/libgeos) PHP bindings.

-Following is a step-by-step guide for all the possible configurations:
+Following is a step-by-step guide for all possible configurations:

 ### Using PDO and MySQL 5.6 or greater